 “The thing that really shines for me about Sisense is its simplicity,” said Marshall.
 “We first came to it as a rapid prototyping tool around Black Friday, and I still have that mindset about it, so I love the fact that it’s one click to bring data from a table to a chart of any type I want.”

 While Black Friday is an important sales day for Bloom & Wild, Mother’s Day each March is the company’s true biggest day of the year.
 In 2018, Mother’s Day was accompanied by a wicked snowstorm in the U.K. that blanketed most of the country with snow in the days leading up to it and threatened to create a chaotic scene for flower delivery trucks.

-To tackle those issues head-on, Marshall built a virtual war room with leaders from the operations team and C-level executives, tracking delivery data in a real-time Sisense for Cloud Data Teams dashboard and using those insights to taking immediate action to ensure every mother received her flowers.
+To tackle those issues head-on, Marshall built a virtual war room with leaders from the operations team and C-level executives, tracking delivery data in a real-time Sisense dashboard and using those insights to take immediate action to ensure every mother received her flowers.

 Sharing, Training & Growing

-Most of the use of Sisense for Cloud Data Teams comes internally, but Bloom & Wild also embeds its analytics dashboards to share with suppliers via the Shared Dashboards feature.
-That allows them to give suppliers a simple, sanitized view into their system and explain what deliveries look like for the weeks ahead.
+Sisense is primarily an internal tool, but Bloom & Wild also embeds its analytics dashboards to share with suppliers.
+That allows them to automatically give suppliers a simple, sanitized view into their system and explain what deliveries look like for the weeks ahead.

 “As we grow more internationally, all our operational concerns will become more important as there are more deliveries to look out for,” said Marshall.
-“Sisense for Cloud Data Teams is ideal for tackling exactly those types of problems, and it’s just going to be used more, to give us deeper segmentation, deeper drill-downs into understanding our channels and more ways to improve the customer experience.”
+“Sisense is ideal for tackling exactly those types of problems, and it’s just going to be used more, to give us deeper segmentation, deeper drill-downs into understanding our channels and more ways to improve the customer experience.”